steux/cc2600/README.md

     to the lack of RAM that it'd be a bad idea anyway)
 - Functions can't have arguments and return values (no use of stack).
 Everything must go through global variables.
 - Array subscripts are limited to constants, X and Y variables / registers.
-- 16-bits arithmetics is severly constrained
+- 16-bits arithmetics is severly constrained.
+Generated code may not work if too complex (carry propagation is not ensured).
 - No 32-bits operations, no floating point.

 ## How to install

-Installing from source is quite straightforward when Rust is available on your platform.
+Installing from source is quite straightforward when Rust Cargo is available on your platform.
 If this is not the case, please use [rustup](https://www.rust-lang.org/tools/install) to install it, then use `cargo install --path .` in the root directory to compile and install cc2600 locally. `cargo test` launches the unit tests of cc2600.

+You can install the binary directly using Cargo by typing `Cargo install cc2600`

+If you definitely don't want to install Rust (quite a shame), you can use the Windows isntaller provided.

+## Examples of code using cc2600

-A big example of what is possible with cc2600 is the [HappyBird](https://github.com/steux/happybird) game, freely available for download.
+A rather complete example of what is possible with cc2600 is the [HappyBird](https://github.com/steux/happybird) game, freely available for download.
+This example demonstrates a lot of different features : use of inlined assembler (for savekey i2c communication), 48 pixel wide graphics display, ROMplus access, bankswitching, indirect addressing via pointers, etc.

 A few examples are also available in the `examples` directory.
+There is a Makefile in the folder, but it should only work on Linux.
+If you want to build yourself the magnificient DPC (David
-For instance, if you want to run the magnificient DPC (David Patrick Crane coprocessor) example featuring Garfield, type :
+Patrick Crane coprocessor) example featuring Garfield, type :

-`cc2600 examples/test_dpc.c`
+`cc2600 -I../headers examples/test_dpc.c`

 This will produce `out.a`, which is a DASM compatible source code.